dirkfabisch/mediator/_posts/2015-08-24-thorn-learning-to-process-and-paint-a-3d-print-for-maximum-sexyness.md

 ---
-id: 195
+title:
-title: 'Thorn: Learning to process and paint a 3D print for maximum sexyness'
+ 'Thorn: Learning to process and paint a 3D print for maximum sexyness'
 date: '2015-08-24T12:55:48-07:00'
 author: Sargonas
 layout: post